Buying a home together, or moving in? Make sure what each of you puts in is recognised.

 Can we use this if we live in Scotland or Northern Ireland?

-Our service is only available to couples in England and Wales – cohabitation law works differently in Scotland and we wouldn't want to give you the wrong guidance.
-If you're based in Scotland, we'd recommend finding a Scottish family law solicitor who can help.
+Our service is only available to couples in England and Wales – the law works differently in Scotland and Northern Ireland, so this service wouldn't be the right fit for you.
+If you're based outside England and Wales, we'd recommend finding a family law solicitor in your area who can help.

 Book a joint advice consultation